DataDog/kics/documentation/rules/terraform/aws/cloudwatch_network_gateways_changes_alarm_missing.md

   id: "6b6874fe-4c2f-4eea-8b90-7cceaa4a125e"
   display_name: "CloudWatch Network Gateways Changes Alarm Missing"
   cloud_provider: "aws"
-  platform: "Terraform"
+  framework: "Terraform"
   severity: "LOW"
   category: "Observability"
 ---
 ## Metadata

-**Name:** `aws/cloudwatch_network_gateways_changes_alarm_missing`

-**Query Name** `CloudWatch Network Gateways Changes Alarm Missing`

 **Id:** `6b6874fe-4c2f-4eea-8b90-7cceaa4a125e`

 **Cloud Provider:** aws

-**Platform** Terraform
+**Framework:** Terraform

 **Severity:** Low

 **Category:** Observability

+#### Learn More

+ - [Provider Reference](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/cloudwatch_log_metric_filter#pattern)

-## Description
+### Description

  This control checks that a log metric filter and an associated alarm are set up to monitor changes to network gateways in AWS, such as creation or deletion of customer or internet gateways.
 If the `metric_name` attribute in the `aws_cloudwatch_metric_alarm` resource is not correctly set to the name of the log metric filter (for example, `"XXXX NOT YOUR FILTER XXXX"`), gateway modifications may go undetected.
 Without this alerting, unauthorized or unintended changes to network gateways can occur without notice, potentially exposing the VPC to security risks or data exfiltration.

-#### Learn More

- - [Provider Reference](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/cloudwatch_log_metric_filter#pattern)

 ## Compliant Code Examples